-Peer Learning Forum: Setting Targets to Fulfil your Environment Strategy – London
+Peer Learning Forum: Setting Targets to Fulfil your Environment Strategy – Leeds

 AudienceResponsible business managers, Human resources practitioners, Risk management practitioners, Environment practitioners and BITC members with an environment partnership

 This Peer Learning Forum will help those attending to ensure that their environment targets work towards fulfilling their organisation’s strategic intention.